peteroupc/html3dutil/tutorials/camera.md

 ## View Transform <a id=View_Transform></a>

-The view matrix transforms _world space_ coordinates, shared by every object in a scene, to _camera space_ (or _eye space_) coordinates, in which the "camera" is located at the center of the coordinate system: (0, 0, 0).
+The view matrix transforms _world space_ coordinates, shared by every object in a scene, to coordinates in _camera space_ (also called _eye space_ or _view space_), in which the "camera" is located at the center of the coordinate system: (0, 0, 0).
 A view matrix essentially rotates the camera and moves it to a given position in world space.
 Specifically:

 * The camera is rotated to point at a certain object or location on the scene.
 This is represented by the `lookingAt` parameter in the `setLookAt()` method, below.